Homotopy properties of regular mappings into real retract rational varieties: Introduction

-The author believes that the result presented here, which most importantly include Theorem \ref{thm_groups}, suggest that nonsingular retract rational varieties may comprise just the right class of varieties to study homotopy properties of regular mappings in real algebraic geometry.
+Given the positive results presented here, one could suspect that the equality $\pi_n^\alg(Y,y_0)=\pi_n(Y,y_0)$ holds true for all $n$ as long as $Y$ is nonsingular retract rational.
+At the end of the paper we provide Example \ref{ex_2}, which shows that this can fail to be true, even for $n=2$.
+This demonstrates how delicate our results are, especially when it comes to Theorem \ref{thm_groups}.
+The author sees the results as evidence suggesting that nonsingular retract rational varieties may comprise just the right class of varieties to study homotopy properties of regular mappings in real algebraic geometry.